Configure access to databases and tables in the AWS Glue Data Catalog - Amazon Athena

 Note

 From this list, resources that are common between Athena and the AWS Glue Data Catalog are TABLE, DATABASE, and CATALOG for each account.
 Function is specific to AWS Glue.
 For delete actions in Athena, you must include permissions to AWS Glue actions.
-See Examples of fine-grained permissions to tables and databases.
+See Examples of database and table-level permissions.

 The hierarchy is as follows: CATALOG is an ancestor of all DATABASES in each account, and each DATABASE is an ancestor for all of its TABLES and FUNCTIONS.
 For example, for a table named table_test that belongs to a database db in the catalog in your account, its ancestors are db and the catalog in your account.
 For the db database, its ancestor is the catalog in your account, and its descendants are tables and functions.
 For more information about the hierarchical structure of resources, see List of ARNs in Data Catalog in the AWS Glue Developer Guide.

 • For any non-delete Athena action on a resource, such as CREATE DATABASE, CREATE TABLE, SHOW DATABASE, SHOW TABLE, or ALTER TABLE, you need permissions to call this action on the resource (table or database) and all ancestors of the resource in the Data Catalog.
 For example, for a table, its ancestors are the database to which it belongs, and the catalog for the account.
 For a database, its ancestor is the catalog for the account.
-See Examples of fine-grained permissions to tables and databases.
+See Examples of database and table-level permissions.

 • For a delete action in Athena, such as DROP DATABASE or DROP TABLE, you also need permissions to call the delete action on all ancestors and descendants of the resource in the Data Catalog.
 For example, to delete a database you need permissions on the database, the catalog, which is its ancestor, and all the tables and user defined functions, which are its descendents.
 A table does not have descendants.
 To run DROP TABLE, you need permissions to this action on the table, the database to which it belongs, and the catalog.
-See Examples of fine-grained permissions to tables and databases.
+See Examples of database and table-level permissions.

 For Athena to work with the AWS Glue, a policy that grants access to your database and to the AWS Glue Data Catalog in your account per AWS Region is required.
 To create databases, the CreateDatabase permission is also required.
 In the following example policy, replace the AWS Region, AWS account ID, and database name with those of your own.